 Hundreds of DTE volunteers have helped plant trees as part of this program, with local community members jumping in to help, too.
 This year, DTE volunteers have already planted trees in:

 - Huron Township

 - Traverse City

 This year’s plantings kicked off on April 22 in Huron Township.
 With the help of DTE volunteers, the Huron Township Rotary and Huron High School’s Ecology Club, 15 trees were planted behind the high school.

-Thinking of planting some trees on your property this fall?
+Thinking of planting some trees on your property?
 Be sure to check out DTE’s tree planting guide for recommendations on planting far enough from power lines.